matias-olavi/aSAGA/README.md

 ![logo-original-1000](https://github.com/matias-olavi/aSAGA/assets/58652644/237a011e-be5f-473f-9e6d-ddd96a24f2c8)

-Codes used for validating the aSAGA pipeline with Dreem Open Data.
+Codes used for validating the aSAGA model with Dreem Open Data.

 To load and convert the data into sleeplab format see https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging